 If it’s financially feasible for your company, you can even offer a discount to customers in exchange for completing the survey, such as 10% off their next order or a $5 gift card.
 Even if you receive negative feedback, it’s still valuable input that can help you improve your products and your processes.

 4. Win-back email

 If a customer hasn’t shopped with you for a while, reach back out to them with a win-back email.
-Win-back emails are designed to bring lapsed customers back to your store to complete a purchase.
+Win-back emails are designed to bring lapsed customers back to your store to complete a purchase and can be easily set up through email automation.
 Depending on your industry and customer trends, your customers might come back for a second purchase anywhere from 2 weeks to 90 days after their initial purchase.
 Study the buying behavior of your most loyal customers to get a feel for the typical timeline for your store.

 Send an email to your customers after a time period has lapsed without an additional purchase.
-Include a subject line such as “We miss you!” and a discount such as free shipping or a percentage off their next purchase.
+But make sure to validate their email addresses first to ensure effective communication and reduce spam rates.
+Then include a subject line such as “We miss you!” and a discount such as free shipping or a percentage off their next purchase.
 This entices customers to re-engage with your brand and will bring you not only to the top of their inbox but top of mind, too.
 A great customer retention strategy!

 Email marketing is a powerful tool, but with great power comes great responsibility — if you spam your customers with too many or irrelevant emails, it’s easy for them to unsubscribe from your email list.
 When used correctly with the right top-bar templates, however, email marketing and email tracking can help your ecommerce businesses retain customers and increase sales.